Provisional Constitution of the Confederate States: Interpretations

 In his inaugural address, President Jefferson Davis said: "We have changed the constituent parts but not the system of government.
 The Constitution framed by our fathers is that of these Confederate States."
 It differed "only from that of our fathers insofar as it is explanatory of their well-known intent...."
-Some scholars agree with Davis that the Provisional Constitution sought to clarify many of the ambiguities of the US Constitution.
+Some scholars agree with Davis that the Provisional Constitution sought to clarify many of the ambiguities of the U.S. Constitution.
 The language of the former leads most historians to view the Provisional Constitution as emphasizing federalism over a consolidated, centralized federal government.
 For instance, in its preamble, "We the people" was replaced with "We, the deputies of the sovereign and independent States,...."
 Words such as "delegated" and "expressly granted" were also used to de-emphasize the power of the federal government and to underscore that the Confederacy was a league of states rather than a single homogeneity: the sovereign power resided within a framework that was "bottom-up," not "top-down."